 Paul’s musical career began as a Euphonium player under the guidance of legendary Euphonium player Lyndon Baglin.
 He went on to play Solo Euphonium with the Roberts Bakery Band between 1979 and 1983, and later, the Leyland Vehicles Band under the baton of Richard Evans.

-The time spent at Leyland Vehicles Band was the most rewarding as a player; playing in some of the finest auditoriums the world over.
+The time spent in Leyland Band was the most rewarding as a player; 6 years of high octane